sriniven/ShowAndTell/README.md

 ## Images structure
 Images should be there within the `ST_IMAGES_PATH` environment variable that we have set above.
 Images should be within `images` (lowercase) folder in the `ST_IMAGES_PATH` folder.
 Then any folder directly within `images` is a Gallery.
 Any image within those galleries will be shown as pictures.
 Thumbnails get generated automatically.
 But for the gallery thumbnail, there needs to be a `gallery_cover.jpg` within the respective folders.

+## Editing Favicon
+Upload your new icon to http://realfavicongenerator.net/ and download the zip folder (with the default options).
+Replace all the files (except index.html) from the `public` folder with the ones in the ZIP folder.
+Then do a `git push` to deploy